Location: Beckler River Valley

 Access: From Everett head east on US 2 for 50 miles to Skykomish turning left onto the Beckler River Road (FR 65).
 Continue north for 6.9 miles to pavement’s end and a three way junction.
 Turn right onto FR 6530 and continue for 4.5 miles to trailhead.

 The Fortunes are just two of the many riches to be found in the Henry M Jackson Wilderness, an area encompassing over 100,000 acres of prime Central Cascades backcountry.
-Named for Everett native, Senator “Scoop” Jackson, this region of old-growth forests, alpine lakes, and sprawling meadows was one of his favorite places in the Washington backcountry.
+Named for Everett native, Senator “Scoop” Jackson, this region consists of unbroken old-growth forests, sparkling alpine lakes, and sprawling meadows.
 The Fortune Ponds via the Meadow Creek Trail allows you to experience this special section of the Cascades in relative solitude.

 Beginning in second growth forest, the trail immediately starts climbing.
 Soon enter the Wild Sky Wilderness, established in 2008.
 The surrounding forest succumbed to fire in 1967 but it is recovering well.
 In about 2.0 miles the grade eases as you enter the Jackson Wilderness where the forest transforms into magnificent old-growth.

 Continue up the Meadow Creek Valley passing slopes bearing countless avalanche scars.
 Snow often lingers long along the creek’s west banks at the base of these chutes.
 At about 3.5 miles cross the creek, getting your boots wet in the process.
 Then continue up the valley alongside the gurgling creek.
-At about 4.5 miles cross the creek again; this time in a marshy low pass.
+At about 4.5 miles cross the creek again; this time in marshy Fortune Pass.

 Perched in a small bowl, waterfall fed and surrounded by parkland meadow, the ambience at Lower Fortune is quite serene.
 Remove boots, soak feet, lie back and let the soothing and healing powers of nature caress you.